 Put it all together, and we peg June 15 - July 15 as the best time to visit Alaska.
 It's then you'll find the best weather, the most daylight, and the accessibility of summer activities Alaska is known for (like wildlife viewing, hiking, and glacier tours).

 Of course, not everyone can visit during that 30-day window, and that's okay.
 Alaskans don't let weather interfere with their plans or mood, so you can follow their lead!
 The trick is to know how to dress and what to wear in Alaska, no matter when you visit.
 And we always remind ourselves: if the weather were consistently warm and beautiful, Alaska wouldn't remain Alaska for long; it would start to look more like Los Angeles!

 Other Magic Dates To Visit Alaska

-- Northern Lights: Nights can be dark enough in Alaska to see the aurora between mid-August and early April.
-If you want to see the aurora and experience the tail end of summer activities, come between mid-August and mid-September.
-You'll be able to experience Alaska's iconic national parks, go on glacier and wildlife tours, AND take advantage of dark-enough skies to see the lights.
-If you want to enjoy wintertime activities like dog sledding, skiing, and snowmachining, come from late November through March.
+- Northern Lights: Nights can be dark enough in Alaska to see the aurora from mid-August to early April.
+If you want to visit during summer but also have a chance to see the aurora, come Aug 15 - Sep 15.
+You'll experience Alaska's iconic national parks, go on glacier and wildlife tours, and have a chance to see the aurora.
+However, aurora viewing is better late November through March.
+Come then and also enjoy Alaska's other wintertime activities like dog sledding, skiing, and snowmachining.

 - Hiking: If you plan to hike in the high country or Arctic regions, know that the tundra doesn't really melt until late June.
 Near Anchorage, trails at lower elevations are hikeable in May, and in the mountains by early June.